Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 AKASA AIR

-India's Akasa Air said it was introducing a fuel surcharge ranging between 199-1,300 Indian rupees ($2-$14) on domestic and international flights.
+India's Akasa Air said it was introducing a fuel surcharge ranging between 199 and 1,300 Indian rupees ($2 to $14) on domestic and international flights.

 AMERICAN AIRLINES